intelpen/teaching_helper/readme.md

 `docker exec -it teaching-helper bash`

 ### Google Cloud Run
+You need to login once with your Google account and activate the project:
+`gcloud auth login`
+`gcloud config set project clasificationfromdescription`

 Creating the depository, you only need to do this once for the project:
 `gcloud artifacts repositories create teaching-helper --location="europe-west3" --repository-format=Docker`